ron-rivest/MIT-6.S898-climate-change/resources.md

 actual assignments for the class will be a subset of these.

 This material may also be useful for those wishing to "self-study".

-Also check the "docs" directory for additional material.

 (This page needs some restructuring...)